deftio/simple-py-crawlbot/README.md

 Before you run the web crawler, you must install the following:

-- Python 3.9 or newer
+- Python 3.9 or newer (technically 3.6 should work but some of the deps may soon no longer be supported)
 - Selenium
 - BeautifulSoup4
 - ChromeDriver (make sure it matches your Chrome version and is placed in your PATH)